 Where to Go

-Today there are a handful of places that will pierce your little one’s ears.
+Today there are a handful of places that do ear piercing for babies.
 Some pediatrician offices provide this service.
 There are also medical ear piercing clinics available.

 - Choose a place that is clean and safe.

 - Make sure the technicians have lots of experience with piercing baby’s ears.